Zwimber/mongoose-style-guide/README.md

     }
 }
 ```
+Flat structure seems more concise (please note that for a computer it is more lengthy!) and is usually advised:

-The first second seems more verbose however it gives us several advantages:
+Structured JSON seems more verbose however it gives us several advantages:

- - Clear grouping of properties (shorter select objects)
+ - Clear grouping of properties
+	 - Extra advantage: shorter select objects
+	 - Extra advantage: keep properties together (MongoDB does not preserve key order)
  - Easy to export and reuse

 We therefore suggest to **avoid all camelCase for these kinds of situations** where there is a clear parent-child relation.